S.N. Pradhan

-Satya Narayan Pradhan better known as S.N.
-Pradhan or Satya Pradhan is the current Director General of Narcotics Control Bureau and an IPS officer of 1988 batch from Jharkhand cadre.
+Satya Narayan Pradhan (6 August 1964) better known as S.N.
+Pradhan or Satya Pradhan is former Director General of Narcotics Control Bureau and a retired IPS officer of the 1988 batch from Jharkhand cadre.

 He is the former Joint Secretary, Ministry of Development of North Eastern Region.
 While Pradhan is a native of Odisha he is born in Patna, Bihar.

-He had also served as Senior IPS officer from Odisha State.
+He also served as a senior IPS officer at Odisha State.

 Pradhan earlier worked as Assistant Director and Deputy Director at the Sardar Vallabhbhai Patel National Police Academy, Hyderabad and trained 6 batches of IPS officers.

 Prior to join SVPNPA he worked as Superintendent of Police and Additional Director General of Police (Law & Order) in various districts of Bihar state.